It is produced by the wear of the cartilage of these joints.

 Osteoarthritis of the central part of the carpus

-It can be the last stage of osteonecrosis of the lunatum (Kienböck’s disease).
+It can be the last stage of osteonecrosis of the quantum (Kienböck’s disease).

 Osteoarthritis of the basal joints of the thumb can affect the trapeziometacarpal, escapotrapezial, or metacarpophalangeal joints.

-Metacarpophalangeal hyperextension is associated with decreased abduction of the first metacarpal and with first network contracture.
+Metacarpophalangeal hyperextension is associated with decreased abduction of the first metacarpal and first network contracture.